raheja/Getting-Cleaning-Data-Coursera/README.md

 In setion 2, using the library dplyr, we select columns that contain the word "mean", "std", "Id" (i.e. mean signals, std of signals, and subject + activity id).
 We omit any other variable that may contain the word mean, ("meanFreq") but is not required for the assignment.

 -------------------------------------------------
-In section 3, we read in the Activity.txt file, and use the descriptive names to match and replace the Activity Ids
+In section 3, we read in the Activity.txt file, and use the descriptive names to match and replace the Activity Ids.
+After match and replace, we rename the column to 'Activity'.

 -------------------------------------------------
-In section 4, we assign descriptive names for each variables using the function gsub.
+In section 4, we assign descriptive names for each variables using the function gsub. 't' represents the time domain and has been replaced by Time.
+Similarly, 'f' is replaced by Freq.
+Additionally, the names are cleaned by replacing "_" and "..."with "".

 -------------------------------------------------
 Finally, in section 5, we again use the library dplyr, functions 'summarise_each' and 'group_by', to calculate the average of each variable by grouping the dataset by the activity id and the subject id.